 eCommerce Sales funnel recap

 Step One: Awareness

-This stage is all about creating content that allows the customer to discover they have a problem.
-Oftentimes your potential customers is not even aware that they have a problem that needs solving.
+This stage is all about creating content that allows the customer to discover they have a problem to get more visibility for your eCommerce store.
+Oftentimes your potential customers are not even aware that they have a problem that needs solving.

 Step Two: Interest

 A great way to create more interest in your product is through a content upgrade from the blog post or video post.